Dunedin: Early arrivals from Europe

 Lieutenant James Cook stood off what is now the coast of Dunedin between 25 February 1770 and 5 March 1770, naming Cape Saunders (on the Otago Peninsula) and Saddle Hill.
 He reported penguins and seals in the vicinity, which led Australian, American and British sealers to visit from the beginning of the 19th century.
 The early years of sealing saw a feud between sealers and local Māori from 1810 to 1823, the "Sealers' War" sparked by an incident on Otago Harbour.
 William Tucker became the first European to settle in the area – in 1815.

 Permanent European occupation dates from 1831, when the Weller brothers of New South Wales founded their whaling station at Otago (present-day Otakou) on the Otago Harbour.
 Epidemics severely reduced the Māori population.
-By the late 1830s the Harbour had become an international whaling port.
+By the late 1830s, the Harbour had become an international whaling port.
 Wright & Richards started a whaling station at Karitane in 1837 and Sydney-born Johnny Jones established a farming settlement and a mission station (the South Island's first) at Waikouaiti in 1840.
 The settlements at Karitane and Waikouaiti have endured, making modern Dunedin one of the longest-standing European-settled territories in New Zealand.

 Early in 1844, the Deborah, captained by Thomas Wing and carrying (among others) his wife Lucy and a representative of the New Zealand Company, Frederick Tuckett, sailed south from Nelson to determine the location of a planned Free Church settlement.
 After inspecting several areas around the eastern coast of the South Island, Tuckett selected the site which would become known as Dunedin.
-(Tuckett rejected the site of what would become Christchurch, as he felt the ground around the Avon river was swampy.)
+(Tuckett rejected the site of what would become Christchurch, as he felt the ground around the Avon River / Ōtākaro was swampy.)